polkadot-developers/knowledgebase/current/runtime/fees.md

 ### Inclusion Fee

-An extrinsic fee consists of three parts:
+A transaction fee consists of three parts:

-* `base_fee`: A fixed fee that is applied to every extrinsic.
+* `base_fee`: A fixed fee that is applied to every transaction.
 See [`TransactionBaseFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.TransactionBaseFee).
-* `length_fee`: A per-byte fee that is multiplied by the number of bytes in the encoded extrinsic.
+* `length_fee`: A per-byte fee that is multiplied by the length, in bytes, of the encoded extrinsic.
 See [`TransactionByteFee`](https://substrate.dev/rustdocs/master/pallet_transaction_payment/trait.Trait.html#associatedtype.TransactionByteFee).
 * `weight_fee`: A fee based on the weight of the extrinsic.
 The weight of each dispatch is denoted via the flexible `#[weight]` annotation.
 The weight must be converted to the `Currency` type.
 For